Royal Greenhouses in Laeken open to the public

 See here for an article and here for a video caption by the Belgian news services (in Dutch, but the footage is pretty impressive).

-Tagged Leopold II, Palaces, Royal Greenhouses of Laeken.
+Tagged Leopold II of Belgium, Palaces, Royal Greenhouses of Laeken.